Abhishek-Iyer1/abhishek-iyer1.github.io/_portfolio/portfolio-3.md

         <iframe width="1051" height="591" src="https://www.youtube.com/embed/qoTipmQLzLk?autoplay=1&mute=1" title="Lane Segmentation (Challenge)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>
     <!-- Put second content here -->
-    <p>On analyzing this particularly challenging video, we see multiple issues during prediction of the current lane.
+    <p class="special">On analyzing this particularly challenging video, we see multiple issues during prediction of the current lane.
 We notice that the U-Net model is only able to predict short distances accurately when the road contains extreme bends.
 It struggles to make continuous predictions when the road switches between shady and sunny.
 When the sun causes flashes of light, the onboard camera takes a second to adjust, overexposing the footage.</p>
-    <p>We can make improvements in the future to tackle these issues.
+    <p class="special">We can make improvements in the future to tackle these issues.
 To name a few, we can augment the dataset with incorrectly exposed footage for robustness.
 Furthermore, we can incorporate a temporal block to the archtecture to predict changes in the road bend based on its recent history.</p>
 </body>

 <body><b>Techonologies: </b> Python, Jupyter Notebooks, Tensorflow, OpenCV, Numpy</body>